-“Multi-Product” is the holy grail for all software businesses, especially Vertical SaaS.
+Multi-Product is the holy grail for software businesses.
 Acquiring customers is usually one of the most expensive aspects of building any software company.
-Selling multiple products to the same customer allows you to amortize that sales and marketing expense, increasing ARPU and TAM.
+Selling multiple products to the same customer allows you to amortize that sales and marketing expense, expanding ARPU and TAM.
 It also can deepen the customer relationship, increasing net revenue retention and driving lifetime value.
-Further, in verticals with a smaller TAM, multi-product changes from a nice-to-have to a fundamentally necessary strategy for building a large business.
+Further, in smaller markets, multi-product changes from a nice-to-have to a fundamentally necessary strategy for building a large business.

 Being multi-product starts almost at day one for a VSV, and is required all throughout the public market journey.
 But despite its necessity, going multi-product is one of the hardest transitions for a software company to make.
-A new product may sound trivial, but it is like starting an entirely new business while ensuring your previous business doesn’t explode.
-It can require significantly different capabilities and it needs to be reconciled with your current go-to-market.
-That is why very few software companies have multiple highly successful products.
+A new product may sound trivial, but it is essentially starting an entirely new business while ensuring your previous business doesn’t explode.
+It can require significantly different capabilities, and needs to be reconciled with your current go-to-market.
+Those challenges are why very few software companies have multiple highly successful products.

-If going multi-product is the goal, the question turns to the when, what, and how of starting this journey.
+So if successfully going multi-product is the goal, we turn to the when, what, and how of starting this journey.

 When: ARPU vs. Locations?

 At some point in your company's journey, you start hitting the ceiling of the location count in your geography, and growth slows.
 As you saturate your ideal customer segments, you will start to see increases in customer acquisition costs (CAC) and close times.
-Well before that happens (ideally a couple of years before), you should consider expanding your geography or segment.
-Expanding tends to be high risk and requires a significant investment, so you want to give yourself a couple of years to get it right before your core location growth slows.
+Before that happens—ideally a couple of years before—you should consider expanding your geography or segment.
+Expanding tends to be high-risk and requires a significant investment, so you want to give yourself a couple of years to get it right before your core location growth slows.

-As you undergo a location penetration rate analysis , there are 3 things you need to do:
+As you undergo a location penetration-rate analysis, there are three things you need to do:

-- Obtain 3rd party data sources: Buy the directory lists to obtain underlying data from industry associations and census data to obtain an idea of the market size.
+- Obtain 3rd-party data: Buy directory lists from industry associations and census data to obtain an idea of the market size.
 Then, integrate third-party data with your own internal CRM data.
-The combination can provide more accurate data and an incredibly rich understanding of your ICP, TAM, and segment numbers and characteristics.
+The combination can provide more accuracy and an incredibly rich understanding of your ICP, TAM, and segment numbers and characteristics.

 What: Next Product

-What should be your second product?
-Strategy dictates you should pursue the second control point, if it is unoccupied or does not create customer or competitor backlash.
 VSVs typically have an abundance of logical expansion opportunities, many with significant demand, wide-open greenfields, and attractive economics.
 But don’t lose sight of the prize.
-You want to own the category.
-To do so, you must own the control points.
+You want to own the category, which means you must own the control points.
 If you have the resources, focus on locking down any potential competing control points first.

 It has to be the thing that… will build more gravity for Dandy, and make it something people will check every single day.
 We become more integrated, versus having something that has a 10% attach rate with really good economics for 10% of customers.
 We’d rather see something that has 40, 50, 60, 70, 80% of customers attaching… because you're trying to build gravity over the long term.
 I can then say we can now launch anything on top of this foundation that is so wild and so incredible over time.

 - Customer Love: Certain products enjoy higher engagement and NPS than others.
 Pay close attention to new customer NPS and onboarding ease, as they tend to set the tone of the relationship with a customer and, ultimately, the long-term cross-sell opportunity.
 Hone in on products that are critical during the merchant customer’s formation period.
-Relations early in the merchant’s life are incredibly strategic.
+You can introduce the annoying but necessary stuff later—for now, be popular.

-Even with these criteria, it isn’t always as clear as just grabbing hold of the control point.
+Even with these criteria, it isn’t always as simple as just taking hold of the control point.
 There is often a balance between acquiring control point positioning and monetizing on top of it.
 When you start thinking about monetization vs. control, consider the following patterns (you can find our deeper exploration into these strategies here):

-- Follow the Workflow: Use your current control point to expand into adjacent workflows.
-Merchants ideally want a single vendor, so it’s natural to add functionality onto where your current workflow ends.
-If your ultimate ambition is to extend through the value chain, extend your workflow towards the stakeholder you ultimately want to sell to (your customer’s customer, supplier, or employees).
+Follow the Workflow: Use your current control point to expand into adjacent workflows.
+Merchants ideally want a single vendor, so it’s natural to add functionality onto the ends of your current workflow.
+If your ultimate ambition is to extend through the value chain, grow your workflow towards the stakeholder you ultimately want to sell to (your customer’s customer, supplier, or employees).

 You’ve now identified the locations and built the product.
-Figuring out the GTM is your final, crucial step.
+Figuring out the GTM is the final, crucial step.

 One specific call out for payments: Payments products & pricing can be highly complex, and oftentimes you need to displace an incumbent provider.
 The area is sufficiently complex that in the early days, a VSV should field a specialized payments sales team.

-- Social Proof: Another way of creating confidence is through social proof.
-Start with a small seed group of reps with outsized pipelines and territories to sell the new product.
+- Social Proof: Start with a small seed group of reps with outsized pipelines and territories to sell the new product.
 Same quotas, but up to 2x opportunity, creates a great selling environment for the new products.
 Success and proof of demand will attract interest, and momentum begets momentum.

-- Pricing and Bundling: Make sure to think through multi-product pricing and bundling.
-Done correctly, it can increase overall ARPU for the VSV, lower effective cost for the merchant, and increase NPS.
+- Pricing and Bundling: Done correctly, pricing and bundling can increase overall ARPU for the VSV, lower the effective cost for the merchant, and increase NPS.
 You want sales reps to see that higher ARPUs are the path to easier quota attainment.
-I’ve seen situations where within a year of a product launch, sales reps come to demand the new product to make quota.
-Pricing in general is a rich topic we will be covering more in-depth guide on how ServiceNow managed their multi-product pricing to ensure sales success, read our case study here.
+I’ve seen situations where, within a year of a product launch, sales reps come to demand the new product to make quota.
+For a more in-depth guide on how ServiceNow managed their multi-product pricing to ensure sales success, read our case study here.

 - Compensation: Compensation is another powerful lever.
-The typical approach is to start with incentive programs, not a quota, to provide opportunity before accountability.
+The typical approach is to start with incentive programs—not a quota—to provide opportunity before accountability.
 Bundling (e.g., discounts for the new product) also provides a form of incentive for the merchant.
-When you do start layering in quotas, start with quotas for the management first, before the frontline representatives.
+When you do start layering in quotas, start with quotas for management first, before the frontline representatives.

-- Stay Close to Sales Teams: Many companies create a sales representative counsel so that executives have regular feedback points from frontline sales teams.
-Certain sales technologies also allow senior executives and product managers to listen in on customer calls, and can provide data and analytics to identify and scale pockets of success.
+- Stay Close to Sales Teams: Many companies create a sales representative counsel so that executives have regular feedback from frontline sales teams.
+Some sales technologies also allow senior executives and product managers to listen in on customer calls, providing data and analytics to identify or scale pockets of success.
 I can’t stress this enough: separating product and sales will result in a disastrous new product rollout.